camrandev/jobly-backend/readme.md

 ## Tests
-- This project has 100% test coverage
+- This project has 100% coverage of statements, functions, and lines.
+- Branch coverage is at ~95%

 to run the tests
 ```